BSc. (Hons) Environmental Science, 1997 (First Class),

 Skype: add a y to the end of my last name

-Please note: between July 2011 and October 2014, I will be based at the University of Antofagasta, Chile, working on the Conicyt-funded project: Provision of key information for marine resource management in Northern Chile.
+However, also note that until July 2014, I will be based at the University of Antofagasta, Chile, working on the Conicyt-funded project: Provision of key information for marine resource management in Northern Chile.

 During this period, I will be fully contactable through email (sampling permitting).

 *NB: Twitter opinions are all mine, and not QUB's.

 Module Co-ordinator / Research Seminar Convenor for Ecology, Evolution, Behaviour and Environmental Economics Research Cluster / PhD Internal Examiner / Chair Postgraduate Student-Staff Consultative Committee.

 The ecology, evolution and conservation of fish.
 The development of stable isotope analysis as a standard method in aquatic ecology.
 Invasive species ecology.
 Ecological effects of climate change on aquatic ecosystems and species.
 Tropical ecology (Coral reef and river fishes).

 Study species: pollan (Coregonus autumnalis), whitefish (Coregonus lavaretus), European eel (Anguilla anguilla), guppies (Poecilia reticulata), 3-spined sticklebacks (Gasterosteus aculeatus), Orestias chungarensis.